A Taxonomy for Inference in Causal Model Families: Empirical Illustration

 \section{Empirical Illustration}

-To give empirical support of the theoretical results on tractability for the various SPN-based approaches to causal inference, we conduct mainly two types of experiments.
-First, we assess their quality in performing sensible causal inference i.e., not resorting to simple conditional estimates in cases where the equality of conditions and interventions does not hold.
-Second, we assess the actual inference time complexity for the discussed methods.
+\paragraph{Training and Estimation with TNCM.} Since TNCM are a special case of SCM with SPN as parameterizing units, we can apply inference in the same way.
+That is, we make use of the truncated factorization formula \citep{pearl2009causality} by choosing a sample (or Monte Carlo) based approximation thereof, where $m$ is the number of samples for the unmodelled/noise terms $U_i$ and $f$ as in Def.\ref{def:parscm}.
+The intuition behind this formula is that an intervention will mutilate the original causal graph deleting dependence on $\mathbf{X}$'s parents.
+To perform training, one can simply resort to the maximization of the probability in terms of the negative log-likelihood to account for numerical stability, that is $\theta^* = \arg\min_{\theta\in\Theta} -\frac{1}{n} \sum_i^n \log(p(\mathbf{v}{\mid}\doop(x)))$ where $n$ is the number of data points.
+The consistency criterion refers to the assumption that a query like $p(y=1,x=1{\mid}\doop(x=0))$ should automatically evaluate to zero since it would be inconsistent to observe $x$ as opposing the intervention.

-More specifically, we anser the following questions: \textbf{Q1}: To which degree are causal effects being captured on qualitatively different structures? \textbf{Q2}: How is the estimation quality on interventional distribution modelling? \textbf{Q3}: How does time complexity scale when increasing the SCM size? \textbf{Q4}: How do different methods compare when the the SCM mechanism representation is being scaled?
+We investigate the newly-introduced TNCM (Def.\ref{def:tncm}) specifically.
+We first ``sanity check" the model by checking for causal effect and general density estimation.
+Then we conduct two experiments regarding tractability of causal inference.
+More specifically, we answer the following questions: \begin{itemize} \item[\textbf{Q1.}] To which degree are causal effects being captured on qualitatively different structures? \item[\textbf{Q2.}] How is the estimation quality for interventional distribution modelling? \item[\textbf{Q3.}] How does time complexity scale when increasing the SCM's size, that is, number of modelling units ($N_U$)? \item[\textbf{Q4.}] How does time complexity scale when increasing the size of each unit per SCM structural equation ($S_U$)? \end{itemize}

+Due to space constraints we are restricted in presentation for the main text and choose to focus on the most difficult, important questions of \textbf{Q3} and \textbf{Q4}.
+For the rest, and also details regarding our synthetic data sets, the protocol, and the parameters---we refer to the appendix \ref{app:one}.

+For completition's sake, we briefly mention that both \textbf{Q1} and \textbf{Q2} are answered in favor of TNCM (Fig.\ref{fig:ate} and Tab.\ref{tab:jsd}), that is, both causal effect estimation as well as general density estimation are competitive with the NCM \citep{xia2021causal}--while TNCM reaps the benefits discussed throughout Sec.\ref{sec:five}.

+\textbf{Q3.} \emph{Increasing $N_U$.} Consider Fig.\ref{fig:tract}, Left.
+We increase the size of the system which is arguably the most common form of scaling and relevant to the development of e.g.\ complex social networks or for biomedical analysis of complex proteins.
+As predicted by our intractability result in Thm.\ref{thm:tci-scm} both NCM \citep{xia2021causal} and TNCM (Def.\ref{def:tncm}) scale \emph{exponentially}, since they are both parameterized SCM that do not represent computational but rather semantic relations of the variables.
+The offset difference stems from the specifics of our experimental setup and is negligible.